cokelaer/easydev/doc/source/index.rst

  #.
 Set of tools to manipulate multi packaging under Python (see e.g., :mod:`~easydev.multisetup`).
  #.
 A simple interface to run shell command (see :mod:`~easydev.tools`).
  #.
 A logging class to ease manipulation of the logging standard Python module (see :mod:`~easydev.logging_tools`).

+I'm using this package in other Python packages such as `bioservices <https://pypi.python.org/pypi/bioservices>`_.

 Installation
 ###################